- 6 x 9.

 —Richard P. Nathan, Director, Rockefeller Institute of Government

-Named a Choice Outstanding Academic Title
+Winner: American Library Association (ALA) Choice Outstanding Academic Title